razoumov/publish/02-task-parallelism.md

 >     }
 >   }
 > }
-> writeln('The first task is done ...');
+> writeln('The first thread is done ...');
 > ~~~
 > Discuss your observations.
 >
 > Answer: `sync` would have no effect on the rest of the program.
 We only pause the execution of the
-> first task, until all statements inside sync {} are completed -- but this does not affect the main and
+> first thread, until all statements inside sync {} are completed -- but this does not affect the main and
 > the second threads: they keep on running.

 > ## Exercise 3
 > Use `begin` and `sync` statements to reproduce the functionality of `cobegin` in cobegin.chpl, i.e.,
-> the main thread should not continue until both tasks 1 and 2 are completed.
+> the main thread should not continue until both threads 1 and 2 are completed.
 >
 >> ## Solution
 >> ~~~